8 Questions to Ask Before Buying Pet Insurance in 2026

 And, if your furry friend is among the almost 12 million pets in the United States diagnosed with cancer each year, the cost of surgeries and treatments can surpass the thousands.

 Even the annual costs of routine pet care can add up.
-The American Pet Products Association’s 2015-2016 National Pet Owners Survey found that U.S. dog owners spend $235 each year on routine vet visits, while cat owners spend $196.
+The American Pet Products Association’s 2024-2025 National Pet Owners Survey found that U.S. dog owners spend $331 each year on vet visits, while cat owners spend $179.

 Now that you have a general sense of how pet insurance works, here’s some good news: You do have some control over figuring out what your ideal insurance policy should look like based on the kind of pet you choose.

 Breed plays a big role.
-Mixed breeds tend to be healthier than purebreds, which are susceptible to hereditary conditions, such as hip dysplasia, heart disease, and cancer, all of which are costly to treat.
+Mixed breeds tend to be healthier than purebreds, which are susceptible to hereditary conditions.
+Hereditary conditions can include conditions such as hip dysplasia, heart disease, and cancer.
+All these conditions are costly to treat and are just one of the many reasons more and more owners are turning to pet insurance.

-Where you live is a factor.
-Because pet insurance companies pay claims based on veterinary bills, they charge more for policies in high-cost-of-living areas, such as New York and California.
+Where you live is also a factor.
+Pet insurance companies pay claims based on veterinary bills.

 Vet surgery costs in New York are twice as much as they are in Topeka, Kansas.